HoloLabInc/ModerateWeightReductionTools/README.md

 1. Open preferences by push [Edit] > [Preferences] button from the top menu.
 2. Open add-ons section by select [Add-ons] tab in the left column.
 3. Open the file select dialog by push [Install from Disk] button from drop-down menu in top right.
-4. elect the add-on file "moderate_weight_reduction_tools.py" in the file selection dialog.
+4. Select the add-on file "moderate_weight_reduction_tools.py" in the file selection dialog.
 5. If this add-on is not enabled, check the box next to "Moderate Weight Reduction Tools" in add-ons list.

 If you need more details, Please refer to this page about how to install add-on.